 Loading...

-Set up SSH key-based authentication to enable passwordless logins to a remote host.
-Generate a key pair, install the public key on the server, then validate that the connection succeeds without a password prompt.
+Set up SSH key-based authentication so routine logins no longer depend on passwords.
+Generate a key pair, install the public key on the remote account, then validate that the connection succeeds without prompting.

 Scenario

-You connect to the same remote server frequently and want to remove repeated password entry from your workflow.
+You connect to the same server frequently and want to remove repeated password entry from your workflow.
 Your task is to generate an SSH key pair locally, copy the public key to the remote account, and confirm that you can log in using the key.
-This is a standard operational setup that improves both efficiency and security when combined with strong key protection and server-side policy.
+This improves efficiency and security when the private key is protected and server policy is configured correctly.

 Operator context

-In production environments, key-based access is often paired with disabling password authentication, enforcing modern key types, and constraining access through least-privilege accounts.
-This lab focuses on the core setup and validation workflow.
+In production, key-based access is typically paired with a passphrase, an agent (ssh-agent), and tighter server-side controls (often disabling password auth after validation).
+This lab focuses on the core setup and proof.

 Objective